 NordPass is a good value proposition, and a compelling option for a password management solution.
 However, we would like to see features such as WiFi sharing and greater administrator analytics and controls.

-- Read our full Nordpass review.
+Read our full Nordpass password manager review.

 LastPass is one of the market leaders when it comes to password management, and justifiably so.
 Thanks to several business-specific features, a top-quality security framework, and an intuitive and easy-to-use interface, LastPass is an excellent choice for business password management.

-In addition to industry-standard features such as password generation, emergency access, one-touch login, and automatic syncing, LastPass includes enterprise-specific features such as password sharing and advanced administrator controls.
+In addition to industry-standard features such as password generation, emergency access, one-touch login, and automatic password syncing, LastPass includes enterprise-specific features such as password sharing and advanced administrator controls.
 The inclusion of single sign-on (SSO) and multi-factor authentication technologies make LastPass ideal for medium and large organizations.

 The platform’s security policies are also top-notch, with end-to-end encryption and TLS protocols ensuring your data remains secure.